codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/install-qbd-connector-right-networks.md

 updatedAt: "2023-01-11T09:40:44.879Z"
 ---

-:::caution Right Networks - Beta testing
+:::Caution Right Networks - Beta testing

 Please note, support for installing the QBD connector in Right Networks hosted environments is in beta testing.
 If you're interested in using this functionality, please contact your Account Manager or Account Executive to find out more and gain access.
 :::